 SFAS 142 provides for a two-step impairment test for goodwill.
 The first step of the impairment test compares the fair value of a reporting unit with its carrying amount, including goodwill, to determine if a potential impairment exists.
 If the carrying amount of a reporting unit exceeds its fair value, the second step is performed to measure the amount of impairment by comparing the implied fair value of the reporting unit goodwill with the carrying amount of that goodwill.
-For purposes of this analysis, estimates of fair value were based on a combination of the income approach, which estimates the fair value of the Company's reporting units based on future discounted cash flows, and the market approach, which estimates the fair value of the Company's reporting units on comparable market prices.
-As of January 31, 2009, the Company had not completed the goodwill impairment analysis, due to the complexities involved in determining the implied fair value of the goodwill of each reporting unit.
-However, based on the work performed at that time, the Company concluded that an impairment loss was probable and could be reasonably estimated.
-Accordingly, during the three months ended January 31, 2009, the Company recorded a \$125.4 million non-cash goodwill impairment charge, representing the low end of the range of the estimated impairment loss.
+For purposes of this analysis, estimates of fair value were based on a combination of the income approach, which estimates the fair value of the Company's reporting units based on future discounted cash flows; and the market approach, which estimates the fair value of the Company's reporting units on comparable market prices.

-The Company finalized its goodwill impairment analysis during the second quarter of fiscal 2009, at which time the Company recognized an additional non-cash goodwill impairment charge of \$45.3 million bringing the total impairment charge to \$170.7 million for the six months ended April 30, 2009.
-As a result, there is \$25.2 million of goodwill remaining on the Company's balance sheet as of April 30, 2009.
-Since this goodwill impairment charge is non-cash, it does not affect liquidity or the Consolidated Leverage Ratio and Consolidated Interest Coverage Ratio contained in the Company's Credit Facility financial covenants.
+The Company recorded an estimated non-cash goodwill impairment charge of \$125.4 million during the first quarter of fiscal 2009 and finalized its goodwill impairment analysis during the second quarter of fiscal 2009; at which time the Company recognized an additional non-cash goodwill impairment charge of \$45.3 million bringing the total impairment charge to \$170.7 million for the nine months ended July 31, 2009.
+As a result, there is \$25.2 million of goodwill remaining on the Company's balance sheet as of July 31, 2009.
+Since this goodwill impairment charge is non-cash, it does not affect liquidity or the Consolidated Leverage Ratio and Consolidated Interest Coverage Ratio contained in the Company's Credit Facility financial covenants (see Note 8 for further information regarding financial covenants and definitions of ratios).

-The changes in the carrying amount of goodwill for the six months ended April 30, 2009 are as follows (in thousands):
+The changes in the carrying amount of goodwill for the nine months ended July 31, 2009 are as follows (in thousands):

-I ngineered Building Products Shee uminum et Building roducts Co nsolidated Balance at October 31, 2008 \$ 175,949 \$ 20,389 \$ 196,338 Impairment (150,266) (20,389) (170,655) Other (494) (494) Balance at April 30, 2009 \$ 25,189 \$ \$ 25,189
+ngineered Products uminum Sheet roducts Co nsolidated Balance at October 31, 2008 \$ 175,949 \$ 20,389 \$ 196,338 Impairment (150,266) (20,389) (170,655) Other (494) - (494) Balance at July 31, 2009 \$ 25,189 \$ \$ 25,189